YINI-lang/YINI-spec/YINI-Specification.md

 - Reworked the use of `#` **based on feedback**: it is no longer a section marker and is now used exclusively as a comment symbol (more in line with formats like classic INI, Bash, etc).
   * **(An important caveat):** comments starting with `#` MUST be followed by a space or tab.
   * This requirement prevents clashes with hex-like values.
 Using `#` for hex numbers (e.g., `#FF0033`) is a deliberate design choice and compromise to align with conventions found in CSS (for color) and similar contexts.
 For example: `#FF0033` is a hex value, whereas `# FF0033` is treated as a comment.
+  * Note: This rule was later revised in v1.0.0 RC 6. `#` now always begins a comment outside string literals, and `#` is no longer valid as a hexadecimal number prefix.
 - Due to the change where `#` is no longer used as a section marker, the tilde (`~`) was initially considered as the new default.
 However, multiple tildes on a line tend to visually blend together.
 In the end, the caret (`^`) was chosen instead for its clarity, visual distinctiveness, and compatibility with the 7-bit ASCII range.
 - Added support for full line comment using `;` and disable line using `--`.
 - Added section 16.6, "Appendix C – Common Mistakes and Pitfalls".